mvexel/cosmo/README.md

 #
 ```

 Your favorite drink, now as a command line tool!
-This one won't give you a buzz, but it will convert your OSM PBF files in a bunch of other formats with optional filtering, which is arguably more useful.
+This one won't give you a buzz, but it will convert your OSM PBF files into a bunch of other formats with optional filtering, which is arguably more useful.

 ## Usage